-The state policy that governs how mining, petroleum production and extractive material resource proposals are assessed and developed in NSW is Chapter 2 of the State Environmental Planning Policy (Resources and Energy) 2021.
-This SEPP includes the former State Environmental Planning Policy (Mining, Petroleum Production and Extractive Industries) 2007 (Mining SEPP).
+Proposals for mining, petroleum production and extractive material resources are assessed and developed in NSW under chapter 2 of the State Environmental Planning Policy (Resources and Energy) 2021, which is also known as the Resources and Energy SEPP.
+This SEPP includes the former State Environmental Planning Policy (Mining, Petroleum Production and Extractive Industries) 2007 – also known as the Mining SEPP.

-- prohibit open cut mining at the site of the proposed Rocky Hill Coal Project development application near Gloucester, Mid Coast LGA
+- the site of the proposed Rocky Hill Coal Project near Gloucester

-The new rules are in line with the NSW Government’s Future of Gas Statement and the decision to reduce the areas where gas exploration is allowed.
+These rules are in line with the NSW Government’s future of gas statement and the decision to reduce the areas where gas exploration is allowed.

 Voluntary Land Acquisition and Mitigation Policy

-The Voluntary Land Acquisition and Mitigation Policy (VLAMP) (PDF, 1 MB) describes the NSW Government’s policy for the management of noise and dust (particulate matter) impacts from state significant mining, petroleum and extractive industry developments.
+The Voluntary Land Acquisition and Mitigation Policy (PDF, 3.5 MB) helps manage the effects of noise and dust from mining, petroleum and extractive industry projects classed as state-significant development.

-The PRIA is part of the government’s broader Strategic Release Framework that allows for the controlled, strategic release and competitive allocation of coal and petroleum (CSG) prospecting titles in NSW.
+The assessment is part of the government’s broader strategic release framework that allows for the controlled, strategic release and competitive allocation of coal and petroleum prospecting titles in NSW.

 Extraction Plan Guideline

-State significant mining development consents granted under the Environmental Planning and Assessment Act 1979 generally require extraction plans to be prepared and approved prior to the commencement of underground mining activities in areas already approved for mining.
+State-significant mining development consents generally require applicants to prepare extraction plans and get approval before starting underground mining activities in areas already approved for mining.

-The Extraction Plan Guideline is part of the NSW Government’s broader Mining in the Catchment Action Plan, which includes an aim to improve the quality of reports submitted to the department by mining companies.
+The Extraction Plan Guideline (PDF, 586 KB) is part of the NSW Government’s broader Mining in the catchment action plan, which aims to standardise and improve the quality of mining company reports to the department.

 Independent Panel for Mining in the Catchment

-In February 2018, the NSW Government established the Independent Expert Panel for Mining in the Catchment to provide expert advice to the department on the impact of mining activities in the Greater Sydney Water Catchment Special Areas, with a particular focus on the risks to the quantity of water in the Catchment.
+In February 2018, the NSW Government established the Independent Expert Panel for Mining in the Catchment to give expert advice on the effect of mining activities in the Greater Sydney Water Catchment Special Areas.

-The Panel submitted its final report in October 2019.
-Following the NSW Government’s adoption of all the panel’s 50 recommendations, the department has established a new panel to provide government with access to independent expert advice.
+The panel submitted its final report in October 2019.
+The NSW Government has adopted all the panel’s recommendations and has established a new panel to give continued access to independent expert advice.

 Read more about the Independent Expert Panel for Mining in the Catchment.